Home

 Also, a crappy workout designed to just make you look better will not bring your strength anywhere near its potential.
 Focus on results, not looks!

 The major differences between a man or woman strength training workout are how fast you see gains and weight is increased.
-Men have much higher levels of testosterone which allows them to recover & make gains faster than women.
+Men have much higher levels of testosterone which allows them to recover and make gains faster than women.
 Sorry, that’s just how it is.

 However, something you can think of is that women have much higher endurance, and can lift a 5 or 10 rep maximum lift much closer to their 1 rep max.
 So, you won’t have as much raw strength compared to a similarly trained male of the same weight, but your endurance is much higher.